Trailers seem to be the forgotten hero of the jet ski world. Without them, we would not be able to get our toys to the locations we need.

-The tongue jack *is a must-have for anyone with any trailer.
+The tongue jack (Amazon Link Ad)is a needed item for anyone with any trailer.

-Without the tongue jack, you’re putting the nose of the trailer directly on the ground.
-Not only does this make it harder to pick up the trailer, but damages the frame and coupler of the trailer.
+Without the tongue jack, you’re putting the nose directly on the ground.
+Not only does this make it harder to pick them up, but damages the frame and coupler.

-Here is a short list of why a trailer tongue jack is needed for your jet ski trailer.
+Here is a short list of why a tongue jack is needed:

-- Makes getting the trailer off your truck easier.
+1. Makes getting them off your truck easier.

-- Easier to move the jet ski around the garage and other flat surfaces.
+2. Easier to move the ski around the garage and other flat surfaces.

-- Levels the trailer for oil changes and keeps water out of places it shouldn’t be when on land.
+3. Levels the PWC for oil changes and keeps water out of places it shouldn’t be when on land.

-- Helps with cleaning your jet ski, as you can prop the trailer up higher by putting something under the jack.
+4. Helps with cleaning, as you can prop them up higher by putting something under the jack.

-The only downside I’ve seen from trailer tongue jacks is that they can get bent over time.
-People either damage them or use a jack too small for their trailer.
+The only downside I’ve seen from tongue jacks is that they can get bent over time.
+People either damage them or use a jack too small.

 Having a spare tire is simply a good idea for any trailer!